Documentation

 • The figure on the right shows an example of the grid layout option.
 Grid layout was introduced in GRNsight v3.0.0 to provide an alternative graph layout option to the force graph layout.
 In grid layout mode, nodes are alphabetically organized in a grid pattern.

-In GRNsight v3.1.0, the gene pages feature was added.
-To access the gene pages, right-click on the text of any given node when a graph is loaded.
-A page should load similar to the one seen in the leftmost figure below, similar to the one in the browser.
-Meanwhile, a "page is loading" message should appear, as shown in the figure on the left.
+In GRNsight v3.1.0, the gene page feature was added.
+To access a gene page, right-click on the label of any given node when a graph is displayed.
+A "page is loading" message should appear while data is being retrieved from the source databases, as shown in the figure on the left.

 loading gene page gene page loaded